lloydkevin/hugo-wd/content/post/2008-04-09-cakephp-auth-component-tutorial-3.md

-You'll find it on almost every popular web site's login page; a nice lil' **checkbox that says &#8220;Remember Me&#8221;.** It seems to have become a basic addition to any page with a login form.
+You'll find it on almost every popular web site's login page; a nice lil' **checkbox that says "Remember Me".** It seems to have become a basic addition to any page with a login form.
 Generally, when a user logs into a web site, he's logged in until his session expires.
 Which usually translates to when they close the browser window or when they allow the session to timeout.

 With a Remember Me cookie, you hit the lil' checkbox and it stores a lil' cookie on the user's computer.
 This cookie can contain various information (we'll get to that later) but it essentially enables the user to bypass the login process the next time he comes to the page requiring authentication.